pjsmith404/pjs-plant-planner/README.md

 - Add some validation of the date so the planted time actually is a date.
 - Add the ability to undo (and possibly also redo) changes to the map.
 - Add the ability to list all plants in a new dialog.
+- Prompt to save on window close if state mismatches saved.

 # Time Worked